Curriculum, subjects, number of hours

 According to the new Education Act, the teaching is based on the curricular documents of two levels – framework education programmes (hereafter, FEP), issued by the Ministry of Education, Youth and Sports, and school education programmes (hereafter, SEP), prepared by individual schools.

 The development of the FEP is closely connected to the reform of the system of fields.
 The number of fields was significantly reduced (for example: The original 90 educational fields focused on individual aspects of business and management or different economic sectors were replaced by one field – Economy and business).
 During this reduction, the links between the fields and the labour market as well as the National Qualifications Framework were taken into account.
-The new fields have wider specialisation and there is one FEP prepared for each of them.
-The schools can specialise themselves and can create more specialisations within the given field in the SEP.
+The new fields have wider specialisation and there is one FEP issued for each of them.
+The schools can specialise themselves and can create more specialisations within the given field in the SEP in line with regional labour market needs.

 The study fields are subdivided into several categories: